jme-admin-ch/jme-process-context-example/PROCESS-EXAMPLES.md

 > **Note:** Make sure all required services are started before trying out the process examples.
 This ensures the API calls work as expected.

-For all endpoints, see the Swagger UI:
+For the shown example endpoints, see the Swagger UI:
 `http://localhost:8082/jme-process-context-app-service/swagger-ui.html`

 The PCS UI can be accessed at: